Preparing for Distance Teaching and Advising (Best Practices)

 Prepare with Flexibility in Mind

-• Upload your syllabus to Blackboard Learn Ultra.
+• Upload your syllabus to your Blackboard course.
 This supports the students in knowing your plan for the course and helps your colleagues should they need to cover your course.

 • Be sure your syllabus includes informing students know how you will communicate with them should any unexpected issues occur.
 Blackboard Announcements or Blackboard Messages with a copy to student emails covers several means of notifications at the same time.